creatnewsociety12/newcompanystructure/README.md

   In the future, all workplaces in the world will be opened up.
 In the decentralized blockchain platform, it is no longer an isolated island.
 Everyone can go to the company they want to go to work, and don't worry about being dismissed because they won't flatter the boss.
 Don't worry about getting into trouble after offending the leaders.
 Everyone can express their opinions and exert their wisdom in a free environment.
 The platform puts the wolf's mouth in a sleeve, so as not to hurt others.
 Power is balanced and everyone is guaranteed.

+  It's time to change the pyramidal structure of human society.
+Only in animal groups can such a primitive social structure exist.
+The individual of a species is at the top, with the greatest power.
+The individual of the bottom is at the bottom, without power.
+It's time to change.
+The new corporate structure changes the pyramid structure.
+It's not the people at the top who decide your destiny, it's the votes of everyone.

+Why do many people wonder why aliens with a higher level of civilization than humans don't actively contact us?
+Have you ever thought about how aliens view humans?
+A king or president at the top, a group of bureaucrats with power in the middle, and a people without power at the bottom.
+What's the difference between this and animal groups?
+A monkey king in the monkey group, a few obedient male monkeys in the middle, and a group of small monkeys at the bottom.
+Why don't you get in touch with some monkey group in the forest?
+That's what aliens think.
+Humans are no different from monkeys, just a group of monkeys with iPhones.